 After the Initial Interview

 If you are moving forward with your candidate after the first interview, have them complete your employment application while still in your office.
-Consider having the candidate take a personality assessment between the first and second interview, so you can gain better insight to their personality and decision making process.
+Consider having the candidate take a personality assessment between the first and second interview, so you can gain better insight into their personality and decision-making process.

 During the second interview, they will be more relaxed, confident, and better able to picture themselves as part of your team after a pleasant initial meeting.

 Prior to the third and final interview, we recommend that you ask your candidate to develop and present a 90-day business plan.
 If your final interview will require a meeting with your boss or the president, who is often impossible to schedule, consider using Skype.
 While face-to-face is preferred, a Skype interview within one week is better than waiting three weeks for a face-to-face.